-Anita Soler, B.S., has been the C.F.O. and Vice-President since 1997.
-Anita has worked in a variety of settings with adolescents and adults with severe behavioral challenges and/or psychiatric issues.
-Prior to joining the No Ordinary Moments team she was responsible for all financial aspects of a large manufacturing company.
+Anita S., B.S., Vice-President, has been with No Ordinary Moments since 1997.
+Prior to joining our team Anita had worked in a variety of settings with adolescents and adults with severe behavioral and/or mental health issues.

-Matthew Pena, Director of Client Services, has worked for No Ordinary Moments since 1999.
+Matthew Pena, Medical Services Specialist, has worked for No Ordinary Moments since 1999.
 He worked as a Behavior Interventionist for several years with some of our most difficult consumers in our supported living program before being promoted to Program Coordinator and then to his current position.
-Matthew is a certified Pro-ACT instructor.
+Matthew has also been a certified Pro-ACT instructor.

 Michelle Wagoner, Program Director, has been with No Ordinary Moments since 2001.
 Michelle served as a Behavioral Interventionist for several years before acquiring the Program Director position.
 Michelle has been a certified American Red Cross CPR and First Aid instructor as well as a certified CPI instructor.